 In December 2012, the SEC brought administrative proceedings against five accounting firms in China, including our independent registered public accounting firm, alleging that they had refused to produce audit work papers and other documents related to certain other PRC-based companies under investigation by the SEC.
 On January 22, 2014, an initial administrative law decision was issued, censuring these accounting firms and suspending four of these firms from practicing before the SEC for a period of six months.
 The decision is neither final nor legally effective unless and until reviewed and approved by the SEC.
 On February 12, 2014, four of these PRC-based accounting firms appealed to the SEC against this decision.
 In February 2015, each of the four PRC-based accounting firms agreed to a censure and to pay a fine to the SEC to settle the dispute and avoid suspension of their ability to practice before the SEC.
 These firms' ability to continue to serve all their respective clients is not affected by the settlement.
-The settlement requires these firms to follow detailed procedures to seek to provide the SEC with access to Chinese firms' audit documents with the China Securities Regulatory Commission (the "CSRC").
+The settlement requires these firms to follow detailed procedures to seek to provide the SEC with access to Chinese firms' audit documents via the China Securities Regulatory Commission (the "CSRC").
 If these firms do not follow these procedures, the SEC could impose penalties such as suspensions, or it could restart the administrative proceedings.
-The settlement did not require these firms to admin to any violation of law and preserves these firms' legal defenses in the event the administrative proceedings is restarted.
-In the event that the SEC restarts the administrative proceeding upon the final outcome, listed companies in the United States with major PRC operations may find it difficult or impossible to retain auditors in respect of their operations in the PRC, which could result in financial statements being determined to not be in compliance with the requirements of the Exchange Act, including possible delisting.
-Moreover, any negative news about the proceedings against these audit firms ma
+The settlement did not require these firms to admit to any violation of law and preserves these firms' legal defenses in the event the administrative proceeding is restarted.
+In the event that the SEC restarts the administrative proceedings, depending upon the final outcome, listed companies in the United States with major PRC operations may find it difficult or impossible to retain auditors in respect of their operations in the PRC, which could result in financial statements being determined to not be in compliance with the requirements of the Exchange Act, including possible delisting.
+Moreover, any negative news about the proceedings against these audit firms may cause investor uncertainty regarding PRC-based, U.S.-listed companies and the market price of the ADSs and/or ordinary shares may be adversely affected.